Updated Sept. 9, 2022

 After decades of practicing as a general surgeon, Demetri Poulis, MD, rarely found time to enjoy his home on the scenic Outer Banks islands of North Carolina.
 Tired of the unrelenting demand of his professional duties, Dr. Poulis began accepting locum tenens contracts three years ago, and immediately appreciated the difference in scheduling commitments.

 “It’s the most sense of control I’ve had,” says Dr. Poulis.
 “I’m a different person.
-In the last three years, it has taken 90 percent of the stress off.”
+In the last three years, it has taken 90% of the stress off.”

 Locum tenens provides physicians of all specialties the opportunity to decide when and how often they agree to short-term contracts.
 However, this can be particularly liberating for general surgeons.
 In permanent positions, the burden of clinic hours, scheduled surgeries, and regularly covering call can interfere with personal time.
-Although most general surgery short-term contracts include an abundance of clinic and call responsibilities, the time between assignments is 100 percent yours.
 When exclusively accepting temporary positions, and not using them to supplement a permanent job, there are no office hours or call duty to fulfill when off contract.
 Plus, locum tenens surgeons don’t have to secure coverage to take vacations or attend family events without the worry of an emergency cutting it short.

 2. Refine and enhance clinical skills